When people are in need of addiction treatment, they may face considerable barriers to attending a treatment program.

 Informing Employers About Treatment

-If your treatment will affect your ability to make it to work as scheduled, it is important to communicate with your employers.
-Since they are required to protect your medical conditions, being honest and clear about your addiction and treatment plan should only help you.
+If your treatment will affect your ability to make it to work as scheduled, it is important to let your employer know.

-If your employer comes to you first with concerns about work performance decline, it is important to be honest with them about your addiction, to protect you from being terminated.
+If your employer comes to you first with concerns about a decline in your work performance, it is important to be honest about your addiction, to protect you from being terminated.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.